pgarner/bob.arch/README.md

 libsvm https://aur.archlinux.org/packages/libsvm/ was updated by the maintainer on request (header file, .so link).

-blitz https://aur.archlinux.org/packages/blitz/ has a pending request to remove the pkgconfig line.
+blitz https://aur.archlinux.org/packages/blitz/ was updated by the maintainer to support pkgconfig and seems to work now, so there's no need for the one here.